camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ```

 Configure CoreDNS to forward DNS queries for specific namespaces to the other cluster.
-You have to choose unique namespaces for Camunda 8 that only exist once in each cluster to direct the traffic.
+Choose unique namespaces for Camunda 8 that only exist once in each cluster to direct the traffic.

 For example, `camunda-london` on the `cluster-london` and `camunda-paris` on the `cluster-paris`.
-Using the same namespace on both clusters won't work since CoreDNS won't be able to distinguish between traffic targeted at the local and remote cluster.
+Using the same namespace on both clusters won't work as CoreDNS won't be able to distinguish between traffic targeted at the local and remote cluster.

-Besides the main namespaces, you will have to add `failover` namespaces for the unfortunate event of a total region loss.
+Besides the main namespaces, add `failover` namespaces in case of a total region loss.
 This is for completeness, so you don't forget to add the mapping on region recovery.
 The operational procedure is handled in a different [document](#). <!-- TOOD: add reference -->

-3. You need to configure CoreDNS with the namespace to DNS resolver mapping.
+3. Configure CoreDNS with the namespace to DNS resolver mapping:

 ```bash
 kubectl --context $CLUSTER_1 edit -n kube-system configmap coredns
 ```

-Add at the bottom of the `Corefile` the namespace mapping to the remote DNS resolver.
+And at the bottom of the `Corefile` the namespace mapping to the remote DNS resolver:

 <!-- yaml is always reformated wrongly -->